-At Shull School we believe that technology and its use are vital to our students' educational experiences.
-Every classroom uses computers/technology and our students utilize the computer lab regularly.
-Because students have access to the Internet for school projects, it is required by the Bonita Unified School District that students enter a contract for the proper access and use of such information.
+At Shull School we believe that technology and its use are vital to our students' educational experiences..
+Because students have access to the Internet for school projects, it is required by the Bonita Unified School District that students enter a contract for the proper access and use of such information; this was part of the registration process.
 The District's Central Computer Services maintains a "firewall" as a device to prevent students from accessing improper information.
-However, students can be uncanny in their creativity in getting around rules and figuring out technology/internet accesses.
 Violating any of the terms of the contract will forfeit a student's privilege of using school technology.
-A new contract will have to be signed each year.
-The contract will be sent home to you and must be signed by parents before students will be allowed to use the Internet.